 "Forious provides 24/7 customer service.
 Reach out at service@forious.com for any queries."

 Our emails are tagged to inform us if and when they are opened.
-They were opened, and presumably read, but the company did not respond.
+They were opened and presumably read, but the company did not respond.
 We have also reached out through the website's contact-us page, again with no result.

 The +01 2130000 number provided on the company's troubleshooting page is not a valid telephone number anywhere in the world.

-The toll-free customer service telephone number, shown in the heading above, is answered with a recorded message that invites the caller to leave a message or press zero for the operator.
+The toll-free customer service telephone number, shown in the heading above, is often answered with a recorded message that invites the caller to leave a message or press zero for the operator.
 Pressing zero, however, merely leads back to the same recorded message.

 If you leave a message, an English-speaking representative will call back in one or two days.
 If you miss that call, however, you will need to leave another message to start the process all over again.

-If you recently purchased the faucet, you may have a copy of the sales document which is sufficient proof of purchase.
+If you recently purchased the faucet, you may have a copy of the sales document, which is sufficient proof of purchase.
 If you don't have a proof of purchase, you are out of luck.

-A number of buyers have complained to us of being unable to get a warranty replacement from Forious for lack of the sales document.
-This is actually a violation of the warranty.
+This response is actually a violation of the warranty.
 Nothing in the warranty requires proof of purchase before warranty service will be provided.
-The company may reasonably require some evidence that you actually own a Forious faucet, for which purpose a clear photo showing the installed faucet should be all that is needed.
+The company may reasonably require some evidence that you actually own a Forius faucet, for which purpose a clear photo showing the installed faucet should be all that is needed.
+But it cannot require you to prove you are the original buyer.

 However, when our testers were able to provide a sales receipt, Furisi was quick to respond with replacement parts or a replacement faucet.
+(We acquire all test faucets through normal commercial channels using straw buyers to disguise our involvement, so receipts are not a problem for us.)

 An Old Plumber's Trick